Walzen-Group/ntfy-toaster/README.md

 # Walzen NTFY Toaster for Windows

 Unfortunately, ntfy has no native super simple Windows client to receive notifications.
-This small app solves this!
-Its focus is on extreme simplicity.
+This small app aims to solve this!

 You can subscribe to topics via a config.yaml file.